JGKapp24/Interview-Practice/README.md

 # Interview-Practice
-Practice problems for prepping for interviews
+Practice problems to prep for interviews